Alexandria Ariana

-Alexandria Ariana was a settlement founded by Alexander the Great in 330 BC, during his invasion of Western and Central Asia.
-One of many cities founded by Alexander, Alexandria Ariana was the first established in the eastern satrapies of the crumbling Achaemenid Empire.
+Alexandria Ariana was a settlement founded by Alexander the Great in 330 BC during his invasion of Persia and Central Asia.
+The city was the first of many founded by Alexander to be established in the eastern satrapies of the crumbling Achaemenid Empire.
 The remains of the ancient city lie in the general area of the modern settlement of Herat, Afghanistan, in the ancient regions of Aria and Ariana.
 There has been extensive historical debate regarding the relationship of Alexander's foundation to the Achaemenid citadel of Artacoana, its predecessor.
 As no excavations of Herat have taken place, the precise location of Alexandria Ariana is unknown.

 History

 The foundation of Alexandria Ariana, like that of many other settlements founded by Alexander the Great, was not mentioned by his biographers Arrian, Diodorus Siculus and Quintus Curtius Rufus, who merely note that Alexander advanced through Ariana from Hyrcania towards Bactria, and then returned to subdue Satibarzanes, the former satrap of the Achaemenid Empire, who was fomenting rebellion in the region.
-The city was however mentioned by Alexander's bematists (distance-measurers), who are cited in the works of the geographers Erastothenes and Pliny the Elder.
+The city was however mentioned by Alexander's bematists (distance-measurers), who are cited in the works of the geographers Eratosthenes and Pliny the Elder.
 The name of the city in Greek was 'Alexandria among the Ar[e]ians' (Ἀλεξάνδρεια ἡ ἐν Ἀρ[ε]ίοις) or 'Alexandria of the Areians' (Ἀλεξάνδρεια ἡ ἐν Ἀρείων).

 According to the geographer Strabo, there were three cities in Aria, each named after their founder: Alexandria Ariana, Artacoana, and a settlement known as Achaia.
 Artacoana (sometimes spelt Artakoana or Artacabene) was the primary citadel of the Achaemenid satrapy of Aria, and may have been a battle-site during the revolt of Satibarzanes.
 It has been suggested by historians, notably Wilhelm Tomaschek, that Artacoana and Alexandria Ariana referred to the same city; Tomaschek hypothesised that the former referred primarily to the citadel, while the latter referred to the less-fortified lower town.
 As ancient sources such as Strabo, Isidore of Charax, Pliny, and Ptolemy distinctly differentiate between Artacoana and Alexandria, the scholarly consensus is that there were two separate cities.
 It is likely that Artacoana existed for several centuries after the foundation of Alexandria Ariana, although its location is unknown.
 A reference in Pliny's Natural History to Artacoana and Artacabene as two separate nearby cities is almost certainly a mistake.